mahtokamal/Linux_Fundamentals/command_lists.md

 ### useradd
     Description:- useradd - create a new user or update default new user information.

+    It makes changes to the following files:

+    /etc/passwd
+    /etc/shadow
+    /etc/group
+    /etc/gshadow
+    creates a directory for new user in /home

     Example:- sudo useradd sachin
     Output:- [sudo] password for kamal: